 Jonathan MacKenzie is a digital media law analyst specializing in IP, copyright, privacy law, and cultural policy issues.
 He completed his LLB at Dalhousie University and LLM at Osgoode Hall.
 Jonathan holds a BA in Political Science from York University and a diploma in Broadcasting and Advertising from Seneca College.
 As a policy and research analyst and consultant, Jonathan has worked for organizations including the Canadian Independent Music Association and eCampusOntario.
 He has taught courses on Information Communications Technology and Digital Media Ethics at York University and Wilfrid Laurier University.
 He currently advises on federal regulatory and policy issues for the Canadian telecommunications industry.

-Claudia Sicondolfo is a Vanier Scholar and PhD Candidate in the Graduate Department of Film at York University.
-Her research projects address: film festivals, screen publics, youth and digital media cultures, decolonizing research methodologies and affect in the creative industries.
-Her doctoral research project examines educational and community outreach strategies within contemporary Canadian digital screen institutions and digital engagement in film festivals.
-Her research appears in Public Journal and Senses of Cinema, in addition to various book anthologies.
-Claudia has worked with educational communities across Canada and has published educational companion curriculum for documentaries.
+Claudia Sicondolfo lives and works as a guest in Tkaronto.
+She is a PhD Candidate in Cinema and Media Studies department at York University who held the Vanier CGS from 2017-2021.
+Her research projects address topics ranging from film festivals, screen publics, youth and digital media cultures, decolonizing research methodologies and affect in the creative industries.
+Her doctoral research project examines curatorial modes in pedagogy, community outreach, and audience engagement within contemporary digital screen initiatives and film festivals in Canada.
+Her writing has been published in ESSACHES, Public Journal, and Senses of Cinema, in addition to various book anthologies.
+Claudia has worked intimately with educational communities across Canada and has published educational companion curriculum for documentaries.
+Prior to beginning her PhD, Claudia worked with the National Film Board of Canada for almost a decade.

-Raegan serves as the Executive Director of The ArQuives, formerly known as the Canadian Lesbian and Gay Archives.
+Raegan serves as the Executive Director of The ArQuives, formerly The Canadian Lesbian and Gay Archives.
 She holds a BA from Collège universitaire de Saint-Boniface and a Masters of Information from the University of Toronto iSchool.
 She has worked as an archivist at Library and Archives Canada, the Truth and Reconciliation Commission of Canada, Aanischaaukamikw Cree Cultural Institute, and as the Archival Advisor for the Council of Archives New Brunswick.
-She is currently working on her PhD, focusing on the role of community archives in First Nations and Inuit communities.
-She is member of the Steering Committee on Canada’s Archives Taskforce to respond to the “Calls to Action” Report from the Truth and Reconciliation Commission.
+She is currently working on her PhD, focusing on the role of community archives in Inuit communities.
+She is a member of the Steering Committee on Canada’s Archives Taskforce to respond to the “Calls to Action” Report from the Truth and Reconciliation Commission and the co-chair of the Association of Canadian Archivists Indigenous Matters Working Group.